lbarnes86/Code_Quiz/README.md

 ## Description

->The Password Generator app is a timed quiz about computer programming laguagages.
+>The Code Quiz app is a timed quiz about computer programming laguagages.
 Time will be deducted for wrong answers.
 You will need to enter your initials at the end to see your score and where you rank.

 ## Usage
 ```